-Key information.
-For glossary and expla a link to further information, within this document or elsewhere.
-Policy consultation period 1 November 2024 to 10 January 2025 Policy determined February 2025 15 March 2025 Policy published on school website Policy contact Amendments after determination Rose Colpus-Fricker, Chief Operating Officer Amendments after determination DfE school number 879-4605 Age range 11 to 18 secondary school for girls with a co-educational sixth form 1 Early Years provision No Type of school Academy Admission authority Plymouth CAST Multi-Academy Trust Normal round intake Year 7 and Year 12 PAN for 2026-27 140 in Year 7 30 in Year 12 2 Priority for children to another setting No Priority for children from another setting St Boniface's Catholic College Designated religious character Catholic Church, Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Entitlement to LA transport 3 Yes - if eligible under Plymouth City Council's Post-16 Education Transport Policy School uniform Yes Application Form A copy of the application is at the end of this document, is available from the school office or at http://devon.cc/schoolpolicy Supplementary Information Form No. The school application form is the only form required.
+natory notes, see Appendix A. I link to further information, within this document or elsewhere.
+Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website by 15 March 2025 Policy contact Rose Colpus-Fricker, Chief Operating Officer Amendments after determination DfE school number 879-4605 Age range 11 to 18 secondary school for girls with co-educational sixth form Early Years provision No Type of school Academy Admission authority Plymouth CAST Multi-Academy Trust Normal round intake Year 7 and Year 12 PAN for 2026-27 140 in Year 7 30 in Year 12 Priority for children to another setting No Priority for children from another setting St Boniface's Catholic College Designated religious character Catholic Church, Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Entitlement to local authority (LA) transport Yes - if this is the nearest available school to home Yes - if a child attended this school on faith grounds and where the home address is between 2 and 15 miles from school School uniform Yes Application Form A copy of the application is at the end of this document, is available from the school office or at http://devon.cc/schoolpolicy Supplementary Information Form No. The school application form is the only form required.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
 This is not an application form and does not affect the decision whether a place can be offered to an external candidate.
 Academic criteria to access sixth form courses Our entry requirement is an average point score of 4.5 taken over a student's best 8 GCSEs, but with a grade 5 or 6 in subjects chosen for A level.
 For example, a grade 6 in Maths is needed to study A Level Maths.
 Offers for external students are conditional on achieving the academic criteria which apply to internal students moving up from year 11 at Notre Dame.
 Academic criteria waiver process?
 Yes - where equivalence can be demonstrated or where the GCSE grades in the desired subjects are above the thresholds above.
 When to apply, normal round admission 1 September to 31 January 2026.
-Late applications accepted 4 Normal round decision 28 February 2026 - conditional on exam results When to appeal from 20 school days after the refusal 5 Deadline to submit appeal 6 31 March 2026.
-Later appeals accepted.
-11 I
+Late applications accepted Decision 28 February 2026 - conditional on exam results When to submit an appeal from 20 school days after the refusal

-1 See the separate admissions policy for years 7 to 11.
+&lt;sup>1 See the separate admissions policy for years 7 to 11.